 “User experience encompasses all aspects of end users interaction with the company, its services and its products”

 Eg. Why do you always choose a specific e-commerce website for buying products online?
 (Amazon vs. Flipkart)

-UI design deals with styling the structure and content, what the user sees and interact with during the experience.
-This is when layout, branding, colours, typography, graphics, photography and other visual elements are introduced.
-This is when the more abstract design ideas take a more tangible and concrete shape in the form of screens for apps, websites etc.
+UI design deals with styling the structure and content, what the user sees, and interact with during the experience.
+This is when layout, branding, colors, typography, graphics, photography, and other visual elements are introduced.
+This is when the more abstract design ideas take more tangible and concrete shapes in the form of screens for apps, websites etc.

 “UI is focused on how a product’s surfaces look and function”

-- The user experience designer has skills in research, strategizing and information architecture.
-The user interface designer, on the other hand, focused on areas such as information design, brand and motion design.
+User experience designer has skills in research, strategizing, and information architecture.
+The user interface designer, on the other hand, focused on areas such as information design, brand, and motion design.